jywu20/Notes/Linguistics/English/cambridge.md

 Sections 5.1 and 5.2 give a overview of NP function and structure.
 Section 5.3 elaborates the classfication of numbers accourding to the countability and the number system.

-Sections 5.4-5.8 are about determinatives, their distributions and semantics.
+Section 5.3 is about *number* - the only feature that still remains on the head noun in contemporary English.

+Sections 5.5-5.8 are about determinatives, their distributions and semantics.
+Section 5.4 discusses the determiner function and what can fill the determiner slot.
+Section 5.5 discusses one main semantic function of determiners: quantification.
+Section 5.6 discusses another semantic function - definiteness.
+Section 5.7 includes all other determinatives and their roles.
+Section 5.8 is about when an NP denote to something the value of which is stable enough in different contexts, which is also about the determiner of the NP.
 Section 5.11 gives detailed discussion of determinative phrases.

 Sections 5.9 and 5.10 are about NPs not headed by a prototypical noun, including fusion-head constructions and pronouns.

-Sections 5.12 and 5.13 are about external modifiers (external to the determiner).
+Sections 5.12 and 5.13 are about external modifiers or modifiers external to the determiner.

-Section 5.14 is about internal dependents: dependents that are mostly familiar to us.
+Section 5.14 is about internal dependents: dependents that are mostly familiar to us, like adjectives, numerals, etc.

-Section 5.15 assembles every dependent and the head - possibly a prototypical noun or a fused head construction or a pronoun - together.
+Section 5.15 assembles every dependent and the head - possibly a prototypical noun or a fused head construction or a pronoun - together, and discuss the ranking of different modifiers.

 Now it's time to discuss grammatical relations with an external end.
 Section 5.16 discusses the relation between the NP and its external context, which is realized by the case system (and hence the name of the section).